 Paula Baker-Laporte FAIA was graduated from the University of Toronto, School of Architecture in 1978 and from The International Institute of Bau-Biologie and Ecology in 1995.
 In 2007, she was elected into the College of Fellows of the American Institute of Architects.
 She has headed a wide-ranging architectural practice based in Santa Fe, New Mexico since 1986 and now lives and works in Ashland Oregon.
 Since 1992, Paula has dedicated her practice to the precepts of environmentally sound and health-enhancing architecture and her firm continues to lead in the fields of healthy and natural design and design and consultation for the chemically sensitive.
 She was selected as one of our nation’s top 10 green architects in Natural Home’s July/August 2005 edition.

 Paula has lectured, taught and published extensively on the topic of healthy and ecological design through out the USA and Canada.
-She is the primary author of Prescriptions for a Healthy House, 1st,-3rd edition, (New Society Publishers 2008) and co-author with husband Robert Laporte, of EcoNest: Creating Sustainable Sanctuaries of Clay, Straw and Timber, (Gibbs Smith, 2005).
+She is the primary author of Prescriptions for a Healthy House, 1st,-4th edition, and co-author with husband Robert Laporte, of EcoNest: Creating Sustainable Sanctuaries of Clay, Straw and Timber, (Gibbs Smith, 2005).
 She is a contributing author to several other books.